sriyash2k/Twitter_Emoji_Prediction/README.md

 # Twitter_Emoji_Prediction

-A deep learning model to predict suitable emoji for a given tweet.
+Architected a Long short-term memory (LSTM) in order to predict suitable emoji for a given tweet.Achieved more than 90% accuracy on testing data.

 Libraries Used